Selfnet-5G/startup/Architecture/README.md

 ### Components

-* [API Broker](https://github.com/Selfnet-5G/NBI) - Acting as the SELFNET's Northbound interface the API broker collects information from other SELFNET components
+* [API Broker](https://github.com/Selfnet-5G/NBI) - Acting as the SELFNET's Northbound interface the API broker collects information from other SELFNET components.
-* [GUI](https://github.com/Selfnet-5G/GUI) - SELFNET's component that present a visual representation of SELFNET's status
+* [GUI](https://github.com/Selfnet-5G/GUI) - SELFNET's component that present a visual representation of SELFNET's status.

 ## Use Cases